uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 I'm surprised that there isn't a pattern for Markdown code blocks by default; I was having issues with common JavaScript libraries and methods being flagged as typos.
 Additionally, I use a few [custom shortcodes](https://www.11ty.dev/docs/shortcodes/) that kept getting flagged as a typo, so the `nunjucksExpression` pattern was a must.

-## Ignore words in frontmatter
+### Ignore words in front matter

-The neat thing about cSpell is you can also define words to ignore per file, so if you only use a word once, you can just ignore it in that file.
+One other neat thing about cSpell is that you can define words to ignore per file.
 For example, you could ignore the word `supercalifragilisticexpialidocious` in just one file by adding `cSpell:ignore supercalifragilisticexpialidocious` as a comment at the top of the file:

 ```md
 ---